BluePay/BluePay_ECheck_M2/README.md

 php bin/magento setup:upgrade
 ```

 At this point, the module should be fully installed.
-Finally, log into your Magento admin section and navigate to Stores -> Configuration -> Sales -> Payment Methods -> BluePay ECheck to finish the setup.
+Finally, log into your Magento admin section and navigate to Stores -> Configuration -> Sales -> Payment Methods -> BluePay (E-Check) to finish the setup.